Digestive problems in the hypermobile Ehlers Danlos Syndrome patient

 A FODMAP Diet helps patients with Joint hypermobility syndrome more than patients without Joint hypermobility syndrome

-A FODMAP is an acronym that stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
-The acronym describes foods that are short-chain carbohydrates (sugars) that are poorly absorbed in our bodies at the small intestine.
+A FODMAP is an acronym that stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
+The acronym describes foods that are short-chain carbohydrates (sugars) that are poorly absorbed in our bodies in the small intestine.
 People are put on a FODMAP diet to eliminate these foods as a means of reducing symptoms associated with irritable bowel syndrome (IBS) and/or small intestinal bacterial overgrowth (SIBO).

 What the study team did then was to assess 165 patients (130 females, average age 44.)